 When I had my babies it was recommended to pack two bags, one with items that you will need for the labour, and another with items that you and the baby will need during your stay at hospital.
 I must admit that both times I gave birth these were both completely mixed up by about half-way through labour!

-This is no longer the advice, so just get yourself any bag you like that everything will fit into.
+This is no longer the advice (very sensible), so just get yourself any bag you like as long as it is big enough for everything to fit into.

 Your hospital or midwife should be able to provide you with a list of what you will need, as different hospitals will have their own requirements.
 Some hospitals will provide washable nappies during your stay and do not allow disposables to be used.
 Some prefer to provide formula milk themselves if you are not going to breastfeed.